husseyexplores/xfetch-hook/README.md

       }
     }
   })

-  // `unsubscribe` is a function that can be called later to stop this hook
 </script>
 ```
+Each `fetch.onRequest` middleware registration returns an `unsubscribe` function.
+Hint hint, this `unsubscribe` function's job is to remove the registered middleware.